weight loss help arthritis

 “Cytokines are proteins that increase joint inflammation.
 The more obese a patient with rheumatoid arthritis is, the higher the levels of IL6 and other cytokines in the body.
 This will cause joint problems with further inflammation and damage,” says Dr. Chethana.

-Another problem that a patient suffering from arthritis and obesity may encounter would be the treatment of rheumatoid and psoriatic arthritis with medication.
+Another problem that a patient suffering from joint inflammation and obesity may encounter would be the treatment of rheumatoid and psoriatic joint inflammation with medication.

 “Some drugs like methotrexate and leflunomide affect the liver.
 Therefore, when prescribing these drugs, we constantly monitor the liver and enzymes.
 Because they are obese, obese patients have impaired liver function, and moreover, it becomes very difficult to use these drugs, which work very well for joint pain, when they have a basic problem with their liver .
 Therefore, controlling obesity is very important for improving arthritis outcomes,” she says.